NuttiesNuts/druids/README.md

 ## About The Project

-Druids are experts in bending Nature magic to their will and use it for crowd controlling enemies and buffing allies.
+Druids are experts in bending Nature magic to their will and use it for crowd controlling enemies.

-Pros:
+#### Pros:
 * Engulf foes in deadly vines
-* Buff yourself and allies

-Cons:
+#### Cons:
 * Little damage

+### Features:
+You can find a Druid Camp in forests with interesting loot.

+Using the power of Nature you can cast spells of different power levels.

+---

-This mod is designed to be played with the other mods from the RPG Series, check them out!
+This mod is designed to be played with the other mods from the RPG Series & More RPG Series, [check them out](https://modrinth.com/collection/wMVRF7To)!

 Config available at `config/druids`